-The following table presents the total compensation for each person who served as a member of our board of directors during 2014.
-Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2014.
+The following table presents the total compensation for each person who served as a member of our board of directors during 2013.
+Other than as set forth in the table and described more fully below, we did not pay any compensation, make any equity awards or non-equity awards to, or pay any other compensation to any of the non-employee members of our board of directors in 2013.
 David P. Southwell, who is also our President and Chief Executive Officer, receives no compensation for his service as a director, and, consequently, is not included in this table.

-Our board of directors adopted a formal director compensation policy for all of our non-employee directors that will be effective as of the effective time of this offering.
+We intend to put in place a formal director compensation policy for all of our non-employee directors prior to the closing of this offering.

-Director Compensation Table-2014
+Director Compensation Table-2013

-All other

-Fees earned or Option awards compensation

-Director name(1) paid in cash (\$) (\$) (\$) Total (\$)
+Director name(1) Fees earned or paid in cash (\$) Option awards (\$) All other compensation (\$) Total (\$)

+William Bertrand(2)

-Ittai Harel 28,356(3) 28,356
+Ittai Harel

-Paul G. Howes 28,356(3) 28,356
+Paul G. Howes

 Devang V. Kantesaria, M.D.
-28,356(3) 28,356

 A.N.
 "Jerry" Karabelas, Ph.D.
-28,356(3) 28,356

-Michael Loberg, Ph.D.(2)
+Michael Loberg, Ph.D.(3)

-Isai Peimer 28,356(3) 28,356
+Isai Peimer

-Martin Vogelbaum 28,356(3) 28,356
+Martin Vogelbaum